 Garlicana is a very small farm that lies on the border between the Cascade and Klamath Mountains in southwestern Oregon on a tributary of the South Umpqua River.
 The elevation is around 1,340′.
 Winters are cool and damp but temperate.
 Winter lows are generally in the teens and summer highs can hit the triple digits.
 The clay loam soil seldom freezes for long but, being clay, it is slow to warm up and dry out in spring.
 Elk Creek runs through the farm and occasionally floods depending on the frequency of so called atmospheric rivers that increasingly characterize winter weather patterns as well the extent of deforestation further up the watershed.
 Clay soil, while challenging to work with has some advantages: it has high mineral content which is reflected in the flavor and nutrient value in the produce grown.
 The flavor of garlic is affected by myriad factors, including the soil type.
 For example, the pungency of garlic is affected by soil sulfur content and soil temperatures, the color by iron content.
 While flavor characteristics of most garlics listed here are briefly described, this is highly subjective and these may not hold true outside this location.
 A garlic that’s been acclimatized in one bio-region may look and taste quite differently after a few years in another.
 Garlic is day length sensitive and clove number and size are influenced by latitude, among other factors.

 Garlicana, needless to say, is primarily a garlic farm.
-There are now over one hundred and fifty accessions grown out every year.
+There are around one hundred and fifty accessions grown out every year.
 Many of these are varieties grown out from true seed and in several seasons of trial before either culling out or selecting for either commercial production or further true seed propagation.
 Planting, mulching, weeding, harvesting and cleaning is done by hand.
 No chemical fertilizers, herbicides, pesticides or fungicides are used and careful attention is paid to sustainable soil practices.
 All inputs are OMRI listed and while organic practices are followed, at this point Garlicana Farm chooses not to engage in the certification process.

 A Brief History of Garlic